Oven Baked Boneless Beef Ribs

 Oven baked ribs baked in a baking dish with bbq sauce on top.

-• Step 3: Once finished baking, remove from oven and toss the foil.
-Use a pastry brush to brush the bbq sauce on the ribs and pop them back in the preheated oven uncovered to finish baking.
+• Step 3: Once finished baking, remove from the oven and toss the foil.
+Use a pastry brush to brush the BBQ sauce on the ribs and pop them back in the preheated oven, uncovered, to finish baking.

 • Step 4: Turn the broiler on high for a couple of minutes to get a little caramelization if you prefer.